Nurses' Role in ACP in the Community

 Nurses providing care in the community are well placed to check if the person would like to review or think about their ACDs.
 They can also encourage an older person to prepare plans while they are still well and cognitively able to do so.
 Nurses can check that the family are aware of the person’s wishes or identify if there are concerns about family disagreements about future options.

+Nurses working in the community should check what resources their organisation or agency has relating to ACP.
 There are a wide variety of materials that are available for use in the community and these can include general information or specific documents.

+This may be something that can be discussed in team meetings or meetings with supervisors.
 Nurses could discuss with their employer whether packages could support ACP activities or come up with an agreed strategy to help their clients undertake ACP.

 Organisations should note that there are no dedicated Medicare Benefits Schedule (MBS) Items for advance care planning.
 General practitioners must ensure that the requirements for the services are met.
 These requirements are set out in the Medicare Benefits Schedule.